Editor’s note: This is a guest post from John S. Kunze.

 In order to be issued a beginner’s permit, you have to pass a written test.
 A passing score is usually 80% correct answers or better.
 The North American Falconers Association suggests reading The Falconry Manual to prepare for your test.
 After obtaining a beginner’s permit, you’ll need to find an apprenticeship.

 A beginner has to find an established falconer to sponsor them for an apprenticeship.
 If you know someone who’s a practicing falconer, that’s great.
-If you don’t, you can usually find a sponsor through organizations such as the North American Falconers Association or local clubs.
+If you don’t, you can usually find a sponsor through organizations such as the North American Falconers Association.
 Apprentices generally have to start with a passager.
 A passager is a raptor under one year old that has already learned to fly.

 Apprenticeships last two years, so be sure that you’re ready for the commitment before asking someone for his time and expertise.
 During this time, the apprentice should be educated about the techniques and ethics of falconry, gain some hands on experience, and hopefully build a friendship with his sponsor.